Bolt-Down Pole Installation – Guidelines & Requirements for Install<br />

 pole installationGroundwork Preparation

 Whether lighting your backyard sports or lighting a professional space, the prep work is equally important.
-Prior to installation, ensure sufficient clearances and approvals have been received.
+Before installation, ensure sufficient clearances and approvals have been received.
 Determine the location of underground systems such as water and gas lines, lawn irrigation, pipes, and other underground systems that could potentially be affected by the installation of your poles.
 Consult an engineer and your electrician to ensure your poles adhere to local guidelines and regulations, including local weather conditions.
 If you are mounting multiple fixtures on a single pole or if your project is based in a high-wind zone with strict EPA requirements, our lighting specialists will do an EPA analysis and may suggest using stronger poles.
-Correctly preparing the area prior to installation can avoid costly complications down the line.
+Correctly preparing the area before installation can avoid costly complications down the line.

 Concrete Foundation